Anna Dewdney: Biography

-Dewdney spent her early childhood in Englewood, New Jersey, where she attended The Elisabeth Morrow School through the ninth grade.
+Dewdney spent her early childhood in Englewood, New Jersey.
+She had two sisters, including anthropologist Tanya Luhrmann.

+She attended The Elisabeth Morrow School through the ninth grade.
 She continued her high school studies at Phillips Academy (Andover) and then transferred to The Putney School, graduating in 1985.
 She earned a bachelor's degree in Art from Wesleyan University in 1987.

-Before her work became well known, Dewdney provided for her family of four and their dogs by working as a waitress, a rural postal carrier, and a remedial-language, art, and history teacher at a junior boarding school for dyslexic boys with her partner, Reed Duncan.
-She and Duncan had two children and lived in Vermont until her death at age 50 from complications of brain cancer.
+Before her work became well-known, Dewdney worked as a waitress, a rural postal carrier, and a remedial language, art and history teacher at the Greenwood School with her partner, Reed Duncan.

+She and Duncan lived in Vermont until her death at age 50 from complications of brain cancer.

 Career

 Dewdney began her career illustrating a variety of books for both children and adults.
 She gained critical acclaim in 2005 for Llama Llama Red Pajama, the first book she both wrote and illustrated.
 Her work is known for its emotive content, signature characters, family relationships, and how it addresses the everyday issues of young children.
 The text of her work is often written in verse; because of this use of rhyming language, and because of Dewdney's reading-advocacy work, her books are often used to promote reading and literacy.

-The Llama Llama series is highly popular among parents, teachers, and booksellers; in 2011, a Miami, Florida bookseller actually got the Llama Llama character tattooed on her arm for a bookstore event.
-Dewdney's books have been translated into more than thirteen languages, including: Chinese, Hebrew, Korean, Indonesian, Vietnamese, Polish, Spanish, Russian, Latvian, Romanian, Hungarian, Italian, and German.
+The Llama Llama series is highly popular among parents, teachers, and booksellers; in 2011, a Miami, Florida bookseller had the Llama Llama character tattooed on her arm for a bookstore event.

+Dewdney's books have been translated into more than thirteen languages, including Chinese, Hebrew, Korean, Indonesian, Vietnamese, Polish, Spanish, Russian, Latvian, Romanian, Hungarian, Italian, and German.

 Partial proceeds from some of her works go toward environmental awareness and conservation efforts, most notably pangolin conservation in southeast Asia.

-In 2016 it was announced that Reed Duncan had adapted Dewdney's Llama Llama titles as an animated children's television series for Netflix.
-The show was released by Genius Brands and was initially directed by Rob Minkoff and Saul Andrew Blinkoff.
-Jane Startz served as the series producer and Joe Purdy was the series showrunner.
+Llama Llama was adapted as an animated children's television series for Netflix.
+The show was produced by Genius Brands and was initially directed by Rob Minkoff and Saul Andrew Blinkoff.
+Jane Startz served as the series producer, and Joe Purdy was the series showrunner.
 Reed Duncan, the show's co-creator, served as executive producer.
 Duncan, Startz, and Purdy wrote and created all of the show's main storylines.
-Dewdney and Duncan wrote the lyrics to the signature theme song.
-The show, starring Jennifer Garner as Mama Llama, contains approximately 50 episodes and is currently in its second season on Netflix.
+Dewdney and Duncan wrote the lyrics for the signature theme song.
 The series has been translated into over 22 different languages and is broadcast in dozens of countries worldwide.

 Influences

-Dewdney cites Tasha Tudor, the early work of Maurice Sendak, Russell Hoban, Garth Williams, Barbara Cooney, Elizabeth Goudge, Frances Hodgson Burnett, William Steig, E. B. White, Munro Leaf, and Robert Lawson as creative influences.
+Dewdney cited Tasha Tudor, the early work of Maurice Sendak, Russell Hoban, Garth Williams, Barbara Cooney, Elizabeth Goudge, Frances Hodgson Burnett, William Steig, E. B. White, Munro Leaf, and Robert Lawson as creative influences.